 After the amazing Coffee Alison I had in Portland at Besaw Restaurant, I was on the hunt for replicating that coffee again.
 Coffee Alison was just the name the restaurant had for it but it was coffee with milk, chocolate, hazelnut and a touch of cinnamon on top and it was amazing!

-We were standing in PDX waiting for our flight and I decided to stop at Starbucks for a drink.
+As Jeff & I were standing in PDX waiting for our flight, I decided to stop at Starbucks for a drink.

 So I’m standing in line and realize I have no idea what anything means, cue Twitter.